-This program is funded with Statutory Dedications, Fees and Self-generated, and Federal Funds.
+This program is funded with the Environmental Trust Fund Account, Fees and Self-generated Revenues, Statutory Dedications, and Federal Funds.
+The Environmental Trust Fund Account (formerly Environmental Trust Fund) was re-classified as Fees and Self-generated Revenues in accordance with Act 404 of the 2019 Regular Legislative Session.
+The Environmental Trust Fund Account consists of all fees pursuant to the authority granted in R.S.
+30:2015, and any other provisions of law authorizing the department to assess fees.
+Such fees are used only for the purpose for which they are assessed.
 The Fees and Self-generated Revenues are derived from registration fees paid by participants in seminars conducted by the department.
-Statutory Dedications are from the Environmental Trust Fund (ETF), Clean Water State Revolving Fund (CWSRF), and Lead Hazard Reduction Fund.
+Statutory Dedications are from the Clean Water State Revolving Fund (CWSRF), and Lead Hazard Reduction Fund.
 (Per R.S.
 39:36B.(8), see table below for listing of expenditures out of each Statutory Dedicated Fund).
-The revenue from the ETF is derived from all fees pursuant to the authority granted in R.S.
-30:2015, and any other provisions of law authorizing the department to assess fees.
-Such fees are used only for the purpose for which they are assessed.
 The CWSRF consists of Federal Funds and state match, which will be used to administer the Clean Water Grant Program.
 The Oil Spill Contingency Fund (RS 30:2459) consists of monies derived from fees, taxes, penalties, and grants which are paid to the office of the oil spill coordinator as cost recoveries from responsible parties.
 The Lead Hazard Reduction Fund consists of fees assessed pursuant to the authority granted in R.S.
 30:2351, and any other provisions of the law authorizing the department to assess fees.
 These fees are utilized only for the purposes for which they are assessed, see table below for listing of expenditures out of each Statutory Dedicated Fund).
 The Waste Tire Management Fund consists of fees assessed pursuant to the authority granted in R.S.
 30:2418, and any other provisions of the law authorizing the department to assess fees.
 These fees are utilized only for the purposes for which they are assessed.
 Federal funding consists of grants issued by the Environmental Protection Agency (EPA) for Performance Partnership Grant, Water Quality Management and the Louisiana Clean Diesel Grant Program, and Air Quality Asbestos Program.